How Life Insurance Companies Decide Your Policy Ratings

 Applicants who undergo an organ transplant are riskier for many insurers because of the life-threatening complications involve.
-The underwriter is more lenient for kidney and corneal transplant than liver and heart transplant.
+The underwriter is more lenient for kidney and corneal transplants than liver and heart transplants.

 People suffering from depression, although most of them are healthy with no underlying chronic condition, are considered risky.
 The main reason is the suicidal tendency of a person suffering from depression and anxiety.
 The category may vary according to symptoms and treatments from preferred to denial of the application.

 It is a common health issue but often views the same as having high blood pressure.
 The rating depends on the quality of care and treatment, and the severity of the condition.